pnp/action-cli-login/README.md

 Since this action requires sensitive information such as user name, password and encoded certificate for example, it would be ideal to store them securely.
 We can achieve this in a GitHub repo by using [secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
 So, click on `settings` tab in your repo and add:

 - 2 new secrets if `authType` is `password`:
-  - `adminUsername` - store the admin user name in this (e.g. user@contoso.onmicrosoft.com)
+  - `ADMIN_USERNAME` - store the admin user name in this (e.g. user@contoso.onmicrosoft.com)
-  - `adminPassword` - store the password of that user in this.
+  - `ADMIN_PASSWORD` - store the password of that user in this.

 - 3 new secrets if `authType` is `certificate`:
-  - `appID` - store the Azure AD application ID used for authentication
+  - `AAD_APP_ID` - store the Azure AD application ID used for authentication
-  - `appEncodedCertificate` - store the Base64-encoded string of the certificate stored in the Azure AD application
+  - `CERTIFICATE_ENCODED` - store the Base64-encoded string of the certificate stored in the Azure AD application
-  - `appPasswordCertificate` - store the certificate password
+  - `CERTIFICATE_PASSWORD` - store the certificate password

 These secrets are encrypted and can only be used by GitHub actions.